thejunto/handbook/content/how_we_work.md

 ####Consequences:

-If we don't check-in during the first 10 minutes or have to leave early, of the schedules we committed to having, we have a 5% payroll deduction.
+If we don't check-in during the first 10 minutes or have to leave early, from the schedules we committed to having, we have a 5% payroll deduction.

 ## Over-communicate